1967 VFA Grand Final: Legacy

-This game has become one of the most well-known events and controversies in VFA/VFL history, and in 2008, the incident was recognised as one of the 150 Greatest Moments in Australian rules football history, compiled by the Australian Football League to celebrate the 150th anniversary of the establishment of the sport.
+This game has become one of the most well-known and controversial events in VFA/VFL history.
+In 2008, it was recognised as one of the 150 greatest moments in Australian rules football history in a list compiled by the Australian Football League to celebrate the 150th anniversary of the establishment of the sport.

-Many sources written decades after the match give a different interpretation of the game, and indicate that it was only after the incident between Jackson and Peck which sparked the walk-off that Peck began to concede free kicks – carrying an implication that Jackson deliberately umpired Peck out of the game as retribution.
-This version of events was given in a 1989 edition of the Recorder, and on the AFL's 150 Greatest Moments website.
+Some sources written decades after the match give a different interpretation of the game, and indicate that it was only after the incident between Jackson and Peck which sparked the walk-off that Peck began to concede free kicks – conveying an implication that Jackson deliberately umpired Peck out of the game as retribution.
+That version of events was given in a 1989 edition of the Recorder, and on the AFL's 150 Greatest Moments website.
 However, all newspaper reports from 1967 dispute this, and indicate that both Peck and Port Melbourne were already well behind on the free kick count when the walk-off occurred.

-Had Port Melbourne followed through with its walk-off, it would have been the second time a VFA team had forfeited its chance to contest the premiership in protest of umpiring; in 1904, minor premiers Richmond refused to play a challenge final against North Melbourne because of the appointment of umpire Allen to the match.
-In this case, both the Richmond players and committee were in favour of forfeiting the game, and the major premiership was awarded to North Melbourne.
+Had Port Melbourne followed through with its walk-off, it would have been the second time a VFA team had forfeited its chance to contest the premiership in protest of umpiring.
+In 1904, minor premiers Richmond refused to play a challenge final against North Melbourne because of the appointment of umpire Allen to the match.
+In that case, both the Richmond players and committee were in favour of forfeiting the game, and the major premiership was awarded to North Melbourne.